ultrastudios-dev/Lumix-Pro/README.md

 **Visual Studio: Ultra Studios**

 Project Overview
-This project is a high fidelity 3D kinetic showcase for the Lumix camera series.
+This project is a high fidelity 3D kinetic showcase for the Lumix Pro Headset series.
 It focuses on achieving a professional, manual focus aesthetic through optimized code.

 Purpose & Motivation
 The creation of **Lumix Pro 3D** serves two primary goals: